iotexproject/dev-portal-demo/README.md

 ## Getting Started

+### Add env variables

+First, create your `.env.local` file in the project root and add vars listed in `.env.template`.

+### Run it

-First, run the development server:
+After that, run the development server:

 ```bash
 npm run dev